-This homemade pumpkin spice latte is absolutely incredible!
+This homemade pumpkin spice latte is absolutely incredible, so skip the line at Starbucks!
 The combination of warm fall flavors and brown sugar combined with espresso or coffee makes a warm and cozy fall and winter drink you’re going to love.

 I have to admit, the first time I ordered a pumpkin spice latte from Starbucks one trip to New York, I was skeptical.
 Having not grown up with any pumpkin desserts or flavored coffees (even pumpkin pie was foreign to me), it sounded strange.
 But as soon as I took my first sip, I realized what I had been missing.

 I loved the sweet, almost caramel flavor combined with the delicious flavors of pumpkin spice.
 As I strolled through Midtown sipping my latte, I felt so incredibly cozy and peaceful.
 The air was cool and crisp and the leaves were changing colors, and I knew I had found my new favorite fall beverage.